 Let’s break down the four most common strategies, plus gifs for my visual learners out there.

-Inbound strategies utilize many forms of marketing—content marketing, blogs, events, search engine optimization (SEO), social media, and more—to create brand awareness and attract new prospects organically at every stage of the Buyer’s Journey.
+Inbound marketing strategies utilize many forms of marketing—content marketing, blogs, events, search engine optimization (SEO), social media, and more—to create brand awareness and attract new prospects organically at every stage of the Buyer’s Journey.

 This methodology is really focused on attracting the right audience, at the right time, with the right content.
 It is an excellent addition to any marketing plan, or solely on it’s own.
 It will pay off over time, and it benefits from paid media support to speed up the ROI.